cjneely10/YAPIM/demo/README.md

 touch tasks/__init__.py
 ```

 The code that we write in upcoming tutorials will be stored in the `demo/tasks` directory and be a part of its eponymous python package.
+If you are using an IDE, then the `demo` directory will be your top-level project directory.

 ## Your first YAPIM workflow